 MEMBERSHIP RENEWAL DUES WILL SOON BE POSTED ON YOUR MYRASM PORTAL

 Thank you for being a member of the REALTOR® Association of Sarasota and Manatee.
 It’s annual billing time for your local, state and national dues.
 Like many organizations during this COVID-19 pandemic, RASM was challenged over the last year to Reach Further™ in ways we never expected.

 In 2022, we will continue to help you to Reach Further™ to be more productive, profitable, and professional.
 Your membership provides you access to a wide array of member benefits, tools, market information, educational opportunities, and discount programs.
 Learn more about all the member benefits we currently offer to help you succeed.

 Annual Dues Breakdown

-Invoices are now posted in your MY RASM PORTAL and are due on December 15, 2020.
-RASM will give you an extra 30-day grace period until 5 p.m. on January 15, 2021, before assessing a $50 late fee and the temporary suspension of REALTOR® membership services.
+Invoices will soon be posted in your MYRASM PORTAL and are due on December 15, 2021.
+RASM will give you an extra 30-day grace period until 5 p.m. on January 17, 2022, before assessing a $50 late fee and the temporary suspension of REALTOR® membership services.